kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/RoseClassNotes.md

 ScratchJr.
   : The game was simplified for ScratchJr.
 For the protagonist, we used a little girl, for the antagonist, we used an Elephant, and for the MacGuffin we used starfish.
 In addition, we could only have one piece of candy on the screen.

-In Scratch Jr. the kids also needed to make a way for the actor to move, so we learned how to create buttons that send messages, as we had done a few weeks ago.
+In Scratch Jr. the kids also needed to make a way for the actor to move, so we repeated the control buttons using messages, as we had done  in the **Race To the Finish** project [a few weeks ago](http://localhost:4000/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/RoseClassNotes.html#february-5th).

 From there, we use bump blocks on the starfish, so that when the girl touches the starfish, the start fish says something, and then we move to the next screen.